Recommendations For Disaster Preparedness Kit

 When preparing a disaster preparedness kit, first plan for the essentials for survival.
 Think practical first, and think comfortable second.
 All essential needs should be able to fit in a 5 gallon bucket.
 Absolute necessities include food, water, and warmth.

 Foodstuffs should be high energy non-perishables and kept in sealed air-tight containers.
 Made-ready meals and canned goods are excellent choices for emergency food sources.
 It is safe to ration, the body can be maintained on half of your average caloric intake during an emergency.
-Provisions should include enough food supplies to last five to seven days for each family member.
+Provisions should include enough food supplies to last seven days for each family member.

-Water stored for drinking purposes should also be a supply suffient to last three days for each family member.
+Water stored for drinking purposes should also be a supply suffient to last seven days for each family member.
 Electrolyte-enhanced water and vitamins help to replace electrolytes and the fluids lost, in order to prevent dehydration and seizures.
 Consider having an equal amount of water handy on the side for sanitation purposes.
 Stored food and water should be cycled out every six months.

 The body can only subsist in a short range of temperatures.
 Keep warm in cold temperatures to prevent illness and hypothermia.
 Critical areas to keep dry and warm are the head, neck, chest, feet, and groin.
 Athletic clothing offers moderate environmental insulation without giving up the benefits of being easily attainable, affordable, lightweight, portable, and breathable.
 Mylar is an excellent lightweight and portable material that offers better thermal and environmental protection, but is not breathable and recommended for limited use only.